Rinzii/ccmath/tools/asmlab/knowledge/README.md

-# CCMath asmlab: CPU knowledge base
+# CCMath asmlab: CPU notes

 Selected microarchitecture facts for asmlab report notes.
 Source-attributed, not a full uops.info or Agner scrape.